 The transition to online acting proved so successful that LSTFI has now founded a new Online Acting platform.
 These Online Acting classes will remain virtual, even once the New York and Los Angeles campuses return in person.
 Now, new students can begin their Method Acting from anywhere in the world and train from the comfort of their homes.

 David Lee Strasberg teaching “Method in the Morning” via Google Meet

 “My teachers have been really creative with how we can still work on scenes and sensory/relaxation through Google Meet.
 I think we’re all hanging in there and making the best of the situation!”LSTFI student Michael Moroso, on remote classes

-Although adapting their curriculum may be difficult, teachers are also making the best of it.
-Los Angeles teacher, David Salsa commented on the Google Meet classes saying, “We ended up finding some momentum and ways to connect through it even though we aren’t physically together.
+Although adapting their curriculum may be difficult, the LSTFI faculty is making the best of it.
+Los Angeles teacher, David Salsa commented on virtual classes, “We ended up finding some momentum and ways to connect through it even though we aren’t physically together.
 We talked about how it requires more focus that if we can achieve it like this then we are together it should feel a lot easier.”

 While routines have been disrupted and working from home brings its share of challenges, LSTFI students and faculty are working together to keep their commitment to Method Acting training alive.
 An inspiring example of positivity, NYC Method Acting teacher Lola Cohen shared a powerful message with her students:

 “Let’s really buckle down and do the work Lee prepared us for – to overcome adversity.
 Look at this as an opportunity to grow and become more resilient and committed to our craft….
 No room for negativity.
 We will be together on this journey.
 Just think, one day it will be an emotional memory!”Lola Cohen